aspose-page/Aspose.Page-Reference-Tutorials/content/english/net/getting-started/apply-metered-license/_index.md

 ### Q5: How can I obtain a temporary license for Aspose.Page for .NET?

-A5: Visit [purchase.aspose.com/temporary-license/](https://purchase.aspose.com/temporary-license/) to obtain a temporary license.
+A5: Visit [temporary license/](https://purchase.aspose.com/temporary-license/) to obtain a temporary license.